thomasduft/openiddict-ui/README.md

                   .GetName()
                   .Name));
   })
-  // Register the API for the EF and ASP.NET Identity based UI Store .AddUIApis(options =>
+  // Register the APIs for the EF based UI Store based on OpenIddict.
+  .AddUIApis(options =>
   {
     // Tell the system about the allowed Permissions it is built/configured for.